China's Pinduoduo misses quarterly revenue estimates

 U.S.-listed shares of Pinduoduo fell 12% in premarket trading.

-Comparatively a new entrant in the Chinese e-commerce sector, Pinduoduo is being hit by competition from larger rivals as they benefit from better infrastructure and logistics as well as dominant market positions.
+A comparatively new entrant in the Chinese e-commerce sector, Pinduoduo faces competition from larger rivals with strong infrastructure and logistics as well as dominant market positions.

-Additionally, a slowdown in the world's second-largest economy along with rapid COVID-19 outbreaks in China has taken a toll on consumers discretionary spending.
+A slowdown in Chinese economic growth and COVID-19 outbreaks have also taken a toll on consumers' discretionary spending.

-Total revenue was 27.23 billion yuan ($4.29 billion) in the fourth quarter, above estimates of 30.10 billion yuan, according to IBES data from Refinitiv.
+Total revenue was 27.23 billion yuan ($4.29 billion) in the fourth quarter, below estimates of 30.10 billion yuan, according to IBES data from Refinitiv.

-Net income attributable to ordinary shareholders stood at 6.62 billion yuan in the quarter ended Dec.
+Net income attributable to ordinary shareholders was 6.62 billion yuan in the quarter ended Dec.
 31, compared with a loss of 1.38 billion yuan a year ago.

 ($1 = 6.3547 Chinese yuan renminbi)